So it’s no wonder you’re shopping for one!

 You can choose from a range of different types of back massagers, whether you’re looking for something handy for a recent ache, or need to make a big investment to treat chronic daily pain.

 Styles of Electric Back Massagers

-A chair back massager is a piece of furniture that you add to your home.
-Typically there are massage nodes within the chair, that work up and down your back while you’re seated.
+A massage chair is the ultimate back care tool.
+Typically there are massage nodes within the chair, that work up and down your back while seated.
 Many consider it to be the closest thing to a hands-on back massage.

 A good hands-on massage can play a crucial role in alleviating back pain.
 Similarly, a good massage chair is designed to provide some measure of pain relief and relaxation, however, without the need for person-to-person interaction.